CheeseGodRoblox/RoJuicer/README.md

 # RoJuicer
 #### Roblox on Linux Simplified

-### Please keep in mind that RoJuicer was a small project created by me to learn more about coding.
+### ⚠ Please keep in mind that RoJuicer was a small project created by me to learn more about coding.
+This project is now inactive and NOT RECOMMENDED FOR MODERN USE.
 If the installation does not work, you'll have to install Grapejuice normally.
-Do not expect any support on issues you've encountered.
+DO NOT EXPECT ANY SUPPORT on issues you've encountered.

 #### This script will install the following (in this order):<br/>
 1- Dependencies of the script itself:<br/>